 Initiatives like The Great British Toilet Map (used in this research) are useful mapping tools to capture the big picture.
 But as they partly rely on public participation, it makes it difficult to verify and update the data.

-Martin says ensuring there are enough up-to-spec public bathrooms – including accessible ones – is as much a public health issue than it is economic.
+Martin says ensuring there are enough up-to-spec public toilets – including accessible ones – is as much a public health issue than it is economic.
 “Installing more accessible public toilets contribute to make our society more inclusive and, ultimately, contribute to the economy as people with mobility issues represent a large share of the UK population.”

 Changing Places hopes both councils and businesses step up to install more Changing Places facilities to tackle the exclusion of disabled people.